 The School has a strong Manchester presence, with links to many of the city’s major cultural and arts organisations, and also a global reach with students and alumni based across the UK and continental Europe, and in the Americas, Africa, Asia and Australasia.

 Our Masters programmes in Creative Writing are available to study on campus in Manchester and internationally via online distance learning.
 The Master of Arts (MA) and Master of Fine Arts (MFA) combine a strong practical element with a substantial academic component, and all MFA students complete a full-length book under the expert supervision of the Manchester Writing School teaching team – distinguished practising writers and critics, working across the disciplines offered.

 The School offers a suite of Short Courses and Continuing Professional Development Courses, available to study as discrete, one- off units, though also validated at Master’s level accreditation.

-Doctoral study in Creative Writing is available through the Centre for Research in English, Languages and Linguistics (CELL) and is part of the Faculty’s Humanities Research Centre.
+Doctoral study in Creative Writing is available through the Centre for Research in English, Languages and Linguistics (CELL).